 Consultation helps schools and districts to address funding, selecting, customizing, implementing and sustaining the use of assistive technology, and meet IEP and curriculum goals through technology implementation.
 CCATT specialists provide consults to students, individual student teams, districts, schools, or programs.
 Consultants have special expertise in Augmentative and Alternative Communication (AAC) and Learning Disabilities (LD).

-This can be arranged at your site or ours to meet specialized district or staff needs.
+Professional Development and coaching can be arranged at your site or ours to meet specialized district or staff needs.
 CCATT is an Assistive Technology Training Provider for the Massachusetts Department of Education.
-The CCATT team offers workshops on the latest in adaptive technology and augmentative communication; how to create universally designed classrooms, and how to conduct AT assessments.
-Examples of some CCATT workshops that we can provide include:
+The CCATT team offers training on the latest in assistive technology and augmentative communication.
+Please contact us directly to discuss workshop possibilities that may meet your needs.

-Through our collection, library users have access to hardware, software, apps, and devices.
-Borrowers can explore these resources in their home or school environments and determine which assistive technology options best fit their needs.
+Through our collection, library users have short-term access to hardware, software, apps, and devices.
+Borrowers can explore or try these resources in their home or school environments and determine which assistive technology options best fit their needs prior to purchase.
 Housed at the CCATT Center at the Collaborative for Education Services in Northampton, MA, the PWC Lending Library opens the door to possibility, and enables students with disabilities to reach their goals, instead of being relegated to the sidelines.

-Jeanne Tuthill has worked in a variety of settings as a certified and licensed Speech-Language Pathologist since 1998 and joined the Center as an assistive technology specialist in 2008.
+Jeanne Tuthill has worked in a variety of settings as a certified and licensed Speech-Language Pathologist since 1998, and joined the CES Center for Assistive Technology and Training as an assistive technology specialist in 2008.
 She has presented on a variety of AT topics at both local and national conferences, and served as an instructor for a number of DESE statewide Assistive Technology courses.
 The field of Augmentative and Alternative Communication (AAC) allows Jeanne to combine her love for working with children and helping them develop their communication skills with her interest in computers and technology.

 Position: Augmentative and Alternative Communication/Assistive Technology Specialist